nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-settings-from-appsettings-json-file-and-NopConfig-class.md

 It contains settings that used to configure the behavior of nopCommerce during the nopCommerce installation.

 * **DisableSampleDataDuringInstallation:** This setting expects a boolean value.
 This setting indicating whether a store owner can install sample data during installation.
 If you don't want store owner to install sample data during installation then just set the value for this setting to "**true**".
-* **UseFastInstallationService:** This setting expects a boolean value.
-By default the value for this setting is "**false**". this setting indicating whether to use the fast installation or not.
 * **PluginsIgnoredDuringInstallation:** This setting expects a boolean value.
 By default the value for this setting is "**false**".
 You might want to set value for this setting to "**true**" if you don't want to `Install` any `Plugin` during nopCommerce installation

 #### Plugins